l-Axiom-l/C4D-Frontal-to-UVW-Utility/README.md

 # C4D-Frontal-to-UVW-Utility
-A Python Script which emulates Camera Projection
+## A Python Script which emulates Camera Projection

-CinemaUVWThingy.py -> The Python Script
+- CinemaUVWThingy.py -> The Python Script
-ThingyTest.mp4 -> A example Video
+- ThingyTest.mp4 -> A example Video
-ThingyTest.c4d -> A example Cinema4d Project
+- ThingyTest.c4d -> A example Cinema4d Project

 Script works as Python Script Tag

-It detects all Objects in the Scene which have "ax_" in their name It then automatically refreshes the UVW tag every frame
+It detects all Objects in the Scene which have "ax_" in their name.

+It then automatically refreshes the UVW tag every frame.